Pensions and Divorce

 This order instructs the plan administrator to divide the pension and, if possible, send a monthly check to both the former spouse and the retired employee.
 This way, the former spouse is not dependent on the employee spouse to send a check each month; keep in mind, however, that direct pay is not available in all circumstances and is fact dependent.
 With some pensions, if the employee spouse dies first, usually the pension payments will stop.
 However, some plans offer the option of survivor benefits, which are like insurance – if the employee spouse dies first, the pension payments continue (although usually in a reduced amount) to the former spouse.

 There is a cost associated with this protection, and how that cost is allocated between the parties can be decided by the parties or a judge.
 Keep in mind that each pension is different and each has its own rules and regulations regarding how they can be divided and what options are available to the former spouse and the employee.
 It is crucial that you work with an attorney who understands the complexities in dealing with various pensions and can guide you through the process and protect your interests along the way.

-To learn more about how your pension, or your spouse's pension could be affected in a divorce, contact a Northern Virginia divorce attorney today at (703) 988-7627.
+To Learn more about how your pension, or your spouse’s pension could be affected in a divorce, contact a Northern Virginia attorney from our firm as soon as possible.

 I'm so thankful for my lawyer, Roberta K. Henault.
 If…